 In practice, asymmetric PAKE schemes are implemented in scenarios comprising many clients accessing various servers.
-In this section, we analyze how two-party UC security can be leveraged to obtain UC-secure multi-party asymmetric PAKE schemes.
+In this section, we analyze how a protocol realizing $\mathcal{F}{aPAKE}$ can be leveraged to obtain a UC-secure multi-party asymmetric PAKE scheme.